chloedayo/yomitori/README.md

 Uses your local Yomichan dictionaries — no internet required.

 ### Word mining
-1. Open a book in the reader
+- Open a book in the reader
-2. (Optional) Settings → Mining Filter → pick frequency source + rank range
+- (Optional) Settings → Mining Filter → pick frequency source + rank range
 <center>
   <img width="787" height="547" alt="image" src="https://github.com/user-attachments/assets/5d088806-c457-4083-a3a8-f7deb67fd9fc" />
 </center>

-4. Hit the **Mine** button — Kuromoji tokenizes the entire book
+- Hit the **Mine** button!
-5. Matched words auto-export to Anki in the background
+- Matched words auto-export to Anki in the background
-6. Every word also lands in your **Personal Dictionary**
+- Every word also lands in your **Personal Dictionary**

 Mining runs in the middleware process and survives page reloads.
 Hit Mine again to stop and clear the queue.